MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Introduction

 Our contributions in this paper include: \begin{enumerate}[wide = 0pt] \item We show how to use high-bandwidth memory to scale up the concurrency of embedding lookups.
 This introduces 8.2$\sim$11.1$\times$ speedup over the CPU baseline. \item To the best of our knowledge, this is the first paper that proposes to reduce the number of random memory accesses in deep recommendation systems by data structure design.
-We show that applying Cartesian Products between embedding tables further improves the lookup performance by 1.39$\sim$1.69$\times$ with marginal storage overhead (1.9$\sim$3.2\%). \item To optimize performance with low storage overhead, we propose a heuristic algorithm to decide: \begin{enumerate} \item which tables should be selected for the Cartesian product(s); \item how to allocate the resulting tables across the memory hierarchy (DDR, HBM, and FPGA on-chip memory). \end{enumerate} In spite of the huge solution space, this algorithm can efficiently explore near-optimas with a time complexity of $O(N^2)$, where $N$ is the number of tables.
-Besides, it can be generalized to any FPGA board with or without HBM. \item We implement MicroRec on FPGA and test it on two real-world industrial-scale models (47 tables, 1.3 GB; 98 tables, 15.1 GB).
-The end-to-end latency to infer a single input item is as low as 16.3$\sim$31.0 microseconds, 3 to 4 orders of magnitude lower than common latency requirements for recommender systems.
+We show that applying Cartesian Products between embedding tables further improves the lookup performance by 1.39$\sim$1.69$\times$ with marginal storage overhead (1.9$\sim$3.2\%). \item To optimize performance with low storage overhead, we propose a heuristic algorithm to combine and allocate tables to the hybrid memory system on the FPGA. \item We implement MicroRec on FPGA and test it on two production models from Alibaba (47 tables, 1.3 GB; 98 tables, 15.1 GB).
+The end-to-end latency for a single inference only consumes 16.3$\sim$31.0 microseconds, 3 to 4 orders of magnitude lower than common latency requirements for recommender systems.
 In terms of throughput, MicroRec achieves 13.8$\sim$14.7$\times$ speedup on the embedding layer, and 2.5$\sim$5.4$\times$ speedup on the complete inference process compared to the baseline (16 vCPU; 128 GB DRAM with 8 channels; AVX2-enabled). \end{enumerate}